 In 1834, Martin Varner sold the property to Columbus R. Patton of Kentucky.
 That same year the Patton family moved to Brazoria County from Kentucky with a large enslaved labor force.
 Several of the Patton men became active in politics prior to the Texas Revolution and three of them—Columbus, St. Clair, and William—served in the Texian army.

-Between 40 and 60 enslaved people lived and worked on the plantation, known then as Patton Place.
-With bricks they made by hand, the enslaved people constructed the plantation house, smokehouse, sugar mill and their own quarters.
-With their labor, Columbus Patton built a successful and larger than average sugarcane enterprise complete with a two-story mill.
+Between 40 and 60 enslaved people were owned by the Patton family; however, over 100 were enslaved on the plantation that was known as Patton Place.
+With bricks they made by hand, the enslaved people constructed the plantation house, smokehouse, sugar mill, and their own quarters.
+With their labor, Columbus Patton built a successful and larger than average sugarcane enterprise, complete with a two-story mill.
 His long, open relationship with his enslaved concubine, Rachel, became a point of contention within the Patton family and in the community.

 Between 1869 and 1901, the site changed ownership several times.
 At one point, owners used convicts through a leasing program as laborers.
 In 1875, however, state investigators found “particular cruelty” toward convicts at Patton Place.
 This unfavorable attention combined with the rising cost of convict labor ended the use of prisoners and the plantation turned to a sharecropping system.

 Looking for sources of income that required less labor than sugar production led owners to try growing cotton on Patton Place with little success.
 In 1876, the Texas Land Company purchased the plantation and gradually switched the site’s focus to ranching.
 The majority of the laborers, now cowboys, were African Americans.